To The Victoria Falls

-One casualty of the situation was the ultralight flight over the Victoria Falls originally established by Bush Birds Safaris in the 1990s and later part of the Shearwater portfolio of activities.
-Unable to secure the necessary insurances the fleet of two ultralight planes and a specially customised ultralight float-plane (offering a uniquely breathtaking experience) was suspended in June 2007.
+One casualty of the situation was the ultralight flight over the Falls originally established by Bush Birds Safaris in the 1990s and later part of the Shearwater portfolio of activities.
+Unable to secure the necessary international insurance cover the fleet of two ultralight planes and a specially customised ultralight float-plane (offering a uniquely breathtaking experience) was suspended in June 2007.

 Making a Plan

-A proposal for a tethered balloon located 3 kilometres northeast of the Victoria Falls on the north bank was rejected on the basis of its visual impact on the skyline.
+A proposal for a tethered balloon located three kilometres northeast of the Falls on the north bank was rejected on the basis of its visual impact on the skyline.
 The project was resubmitted several times, on different potential sites, without success.
-A subsequent proposal for an amphibious vehicle (‘amphicoach’) was also rejected.
+A proposal for an amphibious vehicle (‘amphicoach’) was also rejected.